MubarakHAlketbi/hfdl/README.md

 - Built using the Hugging Face Hub API
 - Uses requests for efficient downloads
 - Progress bars powered by tqdm
+- Cross-platform file locking by portalocker
+- Fast hashing by BLAKE3